Introduction

 7.2 Common Complaints

-Users with negative experiences may report:
+Users with negative experiences tend to say:

 8. Conclusion